xvik/gradle-quality-plugin/src/doc/docs/tool/cpd.md

 This way cpd scope is unified with other quality plugins scope.
 * Global [excludes](../guide/exclusion.md) are also applied.

-Sources modifications could be disabled with `quality.cpdUnifySources = false`
+Source modifications could be disabled with `quality.cpdUnifySources = false`

 If multiple cpd tasks would be registered (other tasks declared manually), sources would be modified only for default `cpdCheck` task.
 But console reporting and HTML report will be added for all tasks.